CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

     - Selection from predefined character templates (Gob, Cassandra, Fei, Michael, Tamara, Trish, Blake, Walter) or a customizable "Custom Character".
 Images for predefined characters updated.
     - Track core stats (HP, Sanity, MV, DEF) with interactive trackers and dynamic progress bar colors.
 Core stat display refined for mobile (label and controls stack vertically on small screens).
     - Crypto Tracker: Added a "Crypto" currency tracker.
 Defaults to 0.
 Can be manually adjusted.
 Saved with character data.
+    - **Bleed Points Tracker**: Added a tracker for "Bleed Points" in the Core Stats section.
+Displays "Hemorrhage at: 3" and a warning if 3+ points are accumulated.
+Defaults to 0.
+Saved with character data.
     - Manage skills:
         - Predefined characters have set skill values.
         - "Custom Character" uses a point-buy system (CP cost) for skills (ATH, CPU, DARE, DEC, EMP, ENG, INV, KNO, OCC, PERS, SUR, TAC, TUN).
 Min level 1 once a point is invested.